 Metro Vancouver coordinates the delivery of a mosquito control program on behalf of the region.
 The current focus is on control of nuisance mosquitoes at the larval stage.
 Services are provided to the following participating municipalities:

-- The City of Maple Ridge
+- Maple Ridge

-- The City of Pitt Meadows
+- Pitt Meadows